 There were much better ways to show that Ichigo’s fed up with Ryou’s flippant attitude towards her Mew problems than to have a contrived ‘Ichigo keeps getting kissed by an iguana’ plot.
 Maybe, I dunno, show her on a date with Aoyama and needing to run away because he made her so flustered that she turned into a full-on cat.

-Ryou’s backstory was quite good and does up the ante with the whole situation with the aliens and the chimera animals.
-I don’t remember if we ever find out what happened to the chimera animal that killed Ryou’s parents nor what allowed it to resurrect, but that’s alright.
+Ryou’s backstory was quite good and does up the ante with the whole situation with the aliens and the Chimera Animals.

 I kinda wish the backstory had been longer and went over the majority of the episode instead of being relegated to the second half.
 We would’ve been able to connect more with Ryou’s parents and feel more of his pain.